ship099/vulnado/README.md

-Intentionally Vulnerable Java Application New PR Testing for Sandbox Scan Application Iac Testing Testing Testing Testing Testing Testing Testing SCA Test Test
+Intentionally Vulnerable Java Application New PR Testing for Sandbox Scan Application Iac Testing Testing Testing Testing Testing Testing Testing SCA Test Test Testing

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.ccczdcxsz